Dr. Sara Alvarado

 My journey to becoming a midwife brought my family and me from Philadelphia to Seattle so that I could attend Seattle Midwifery School, the oldest direct-entry midwifery school in the US.
 I graduated from SMS in 1991; and, although my path has been full of twists and turns, my love for and desire to be with childbearing women and my drive to help promote midwifery and normal birth have remained central.

 I am thrilled to be practicing at Rainy City Midwifery with Beth Coyote, whom I have known for nearly 30 years—first as a teacher and clinical preceptor and then as a colleague and a member of the SMS faculty before we became partners in 2009.
 When I’m not happily busy attending clinic visits, doing home visits, attending births or talking on the phone with pregnant or postpartum families, I try to carve out some time with my family for good food, good films and enjoying the outdoors of our beautiful Puget Sound.
-I’m married to a wonderful man who is a fabulous photographer and videographer and have three sons and a daughter (24 to 35), all born at home, and a two year old granddaughter!
+I’m married to a wonderful man who is a fabulous photographer and videographer and have three sons and a daughter (25 to 35), all born at home, and a three-year-old granddaughter!

 Dr. Abigail Nelson